Value Bet

 When to value bet

 Value bet when your hand is likely ahead of the opponent’s calling range.
 A calling range is the set of hands you expect an opponent to call with.
-If most of that range contains worse hands than yours, move to value.
+If most of that range is worse than yours, lean into value.
 Opponent tendencies matter: sticky players who call down light deserve heavier value lines.
-Prefer value on later streets because ranges are clearer, but don’t limit yourself to one street when the situation favors value.
+Later streets give you cleaner reads, but don’t restrict value bets to the river when an earlier street already supports them.

 Example: Against a caller who often calls river bets with top and second pair, a river value bet with top two pair will be profitable.
 Against a tight player who only calls with strong hands, consider a smaller extraction or check for showdown.